sevifinance/Sevi-Docs/src/pages/termsConditionsSellers.md

     b.
 Mediation: If the dispute cannot be resolved within 21 days from the date of the dispute notice, either party may initiate mediation within 14 days.
 The parties shall seek an amicable settlement of the dispute (s) by mediation, which shall take place according to the Nairobi Centre for International Arbitration – Mediation Rules as at present in force.
     c.
 Litigation as a final resort: If the parties cannot resolve any dispute for any reason following negotiations and mediation, either party may file suit in a court of competent jurisdiction.

+## 25. GOVERNING LAW
+These Seller Terms of Service and all contracts concluded by the parties under these seller Terms of Service are governed by the laws of Kenya.

 Sevi Sevi Innovation Limited is licensed and regulated by Central Bank of Kenya.
 It is incorporated under Kenyan law and is registered with the Registrar of Companies under registration number PVT-AJUVZRA.
-For further information about Sevi, go to: sevi.io.
-Edited in Kenya on 25 March 2024.
+For further information about Sevi, go to: www.sevi.io.
+Edited in Kenya on 04 May 2024.